 You have the skills, the right team in place, and the commitment to getting the job done right every time—so where is the work?
 If your construction proposals are falling short or simply missing the mark, then you won’t win as much work as you would like.
 An assessment of the bidding and proposal process can help you refine your approach and raise the probability that you can successfully compete for the best projects and clients.

-As a bidder, the information revealed by the owner or general contractor in the invitation stage allows you to not only accurately assess the job and come up with a bid, it also ensures you can target the right types of jobs and clients.
-Not every invitation will be a good match for your brand and not every job is worth the time it takes to craft a winning proposal.
+As a bidder, the information revealed by the owner or general contractor in the invitation stage allows you to accurately assess the job and come up with a bid.
+It also ensures you can target the right types of jobs and clients.
+Not every invitation will be a good match for your brand, and not every job is worth the time it takes to craft a winning proposal.
 The goal for bidders is to identify which projects are worth the time, then craft a compelling, accurate, and detailed proposal that ups your odds of winning and gets your brand the attention it deserves.

 Your bid proposal is kind of like a resume or a job application; it will make a first impression on the client, let them know how qualified you are, and even give them an idea of what to expect when they work with you.
 If your first impression, or bid, is intriguing to the client, you’ll move to the interview stage, dramatically increasing the odds you’ll be hired for the job.

 You’ll find bid invitations in a variety of places.
 When you receive an invitation to bid, simply download the application package and review it carefully to gain a firm understanding of what the job is, what skills the owner desires, and any preferences or specifications they have for the job.
 This is also the time to make sure the package is truly complete and that the owner or contractor has a realistic idea of what the project will cost and how long it will take.